NixLayeredStore/rfcs/rfcs/0000-local-overlay-store.md

 There is no "have store object, don't yet have DB entry" middle state to worry about.

 The downside of this is that Nix needs elevate permissions in order to create those bind mounts, and the impact of having arbitrarily many bind mounts is unknown.
+Even if this design works fine once set up, the imposition of an O(n) initialization setting up each bind mount is prohibitive for many use-cases.

 ## Store implementations using FUSE